otherguy/docker-dropbox/README.md

 - `DROPBOX_SKIP_UPDATE`
 If set to `true`, skips updating the Dropbox app on container startup. _Note:_ This is not very reliable because the Dropbox daemon will still try to update itself even if this is set to `true`.

-- `MAX_USER_WATCHES`
-If your Dropbox data contains a lot of small files and folders, the container might fail with an error like `Unable to monitor entire Dropbox folder hierarchy.`.
-In this case, set this value to `100000`.

 ### Exposed Volumes